-Due to the nature of the securities which have been issued, the Company is largely exempt from the requirements of the Financial Conduct Authority Disclosure and Transparency Rules (DTR) which would otherwise require the Company to have an audit committee in place and include a corporate governance statement in the Report of the Directors.
-The directors are therefore satisfied that there is no requirement for an audit committee or to publish a corporate governance statement.
+Due to the nature of the securities which have been issued, the Company is largely exempt from the requirements of the Financial Conduct Authority pertaining to the Disclosure and Transparency Rules (DTR) with the exception of DTR 7.2.5 requiring a description of the main features of the issuer's internal control and risk management systems in relation to the financial reporting process.
+The directors are satisfied that there is no requirement for an audit committee.
+Information relating to internal control and risk management systems in relation to the financial reporting process can be found under note 3.